iterative/dvc.org/static/docs/commands-reference/get.md

-DVC provides an easy way to reuse datasets, intermediate results, ML models, or other files and directories tracked in another DVC repository into the current working directory, regardless of whether it's a DVC project.
+DVC provides an easy way to reuse datasets, intermediate results, ML models, or other files and directories tracked in another DVC repository into the current working directory.
 The `dvc get` command downloads such a <abbr>data artifact</abbr>.

+Note that this command doesn't require an existing DVC project to run in.
+It's a single-purpose command that can be used out of the box after installing DVC.

 The `url` argument specifies the address of the Git repository containing the external <abbr>DVC project</abbr> (both HTTP and SSH protocols supported, e.g.
 `[user@]server:project.git`). `path` is used to specify the path of the data to be downloaded within the repo.

-Note that this command doesn't require an existing DVC project to run in.
-It's a single-purpose command that can be used out of the box after installing DVC.
+Note that the required `path` is expected to point to a file or directory defined in one of the [DVC-files](/doc/user-guide/dvc-file-format) in the external repo (at `url`).
+You will not find these files by browsing the Git repository as one of the main points of using DVC in the first place is because Git cannot and does not control your data files.

 > See `dvc get-url` to download data from other supported URLs.